IntersectMBO/governance-actions/mainnet/2025-10-01-ppu-part1/metadata.jsonld.md

 Community members have expressed a desire to increase the Plutus script memory unit limits to simplify DApp development and enhance scalability - see [PCP-003](https://forum.cardano.org/t/pcp-003-max-tx-ex-mem-pilanningham/125506) and [public survey results](https://cardanocommunity.typeform.com/report/rjRd2Fn0/UYLpnsukGSDRPJ4r).

+Raising `maxTxExecutionUnits[memory]` and `maxBlockExecutionUnits[memory]` could significantly improve Plutus script throughput with minimal impact on block propagation or node performance, making it a low-risk and high-impact change.

 ## Rationale

 Intersect's Parameter Committee proposes to update the Plutus memory unit limits (`maxTxExecutionUnits[memory]` and `maxBlockExecutionUnits[memory]`) to enable more work to be done by a Plutus script.